 The project started on May 2021.
 During the first two months of the project we focused our efforts in finding the most suitable island and stream.
 Through this process, the stream of “Kavouropotamos” on the island of Paros was chosen.
 Prior to the selection, the necessary exploratory contacts were made with local stakeholders who showed great interest in the project and as a result a Memorandum of Understanding was signed between project partners, the Municipality of Paros and the Paros Water Supply & Sewerage Company.

-During the field research carried out in the summer of 2021, 33 sites were studied for the small stone-built micro-dams that will be constructed along the riverbed of Kavouropotamos stream during the summer of 2022.
+During the field research carried out in the summer of 2021, 33 sites were studied for the small stone weirs that will be constructed along the riverbed of Kavouropotamos stream during the summer of 2022.

 For the implementation of the project, the following activities are planned:

 1. Mapping of stakeholders and making first contacts for expression of interest.